MiLandry/autohotkeys/README.md

 engine script manages all 'quality of life stuff', ie... sending emails, un, pw,

+## Container
+  The container 'contains" all the scripts too small to justify running as a persistent script, cluttering the sysstem tray, included in here is... spitters hotstring libraries

 ## Debugging
 ctrl win alt and D to open debugger